-- Providing trustee services to youth leaving care until they reach 27 years of age where a request for continued PGT support is made.
-This new service, requires the PGT to build relationships with young people at an earlier stage of their lives. - Feedback from consultations with clients and stakeholders has highlighted the need for improved communication by the PGT about what PGT services entail, how PGT involvement will affect clients and their families and expected service timelines. - For PGT services to be effective, the PGT must develop policies and procedures which reflect cultural sensitivity and competency.
+Feedback from

+consultations with clients

+and stakeholders has

+highlighted the need for

+improved communication

+by the PGT about what

+PGT services entail, how

+PGT involvement will affect

+clients and their families and

+expected service timelines.

-- The PGT will continue to make operations more efficient and will continue to assess trends and service demand changes in order to manage its resources in a manner that is flexible and responsive to changing client needs. - The PGT will develop clear communications materials about service for clients and stakeholders and increase staff training in communications. - The PGT will provide ongoing skills and knowledge training to support management of complex caseloads including a focus on diversity and Indigenous cultural awareness training. - The PGT will continue to build its relationships with Indigenous communities, to enhance its capacity to provide effective and relevant services to Indigenous clients.
+- The PGT will continue to focus on making operations more efficient and will continue to assess trends and service demand changes in order to manage its resources in a manner that is flexible and responsive to changing service delivery needs. - The PGT will develop clear communications materials about services for clients and stakeholders and increase staff training in public education about PGT services